owagner/hm2mqtt/README.md

     When a ReGa fetch worked once (i.e. a ReGa is known to be present), failed names will always be published with the retain flag set to false, to avoid the unresolved names ending up in the MQTT broker's persistent storage
+* 0.7 - 2015/02/11 - owagner
+  - added new option hm.disableReGa to disable all name lookups via ReGa